yeti/manticore-iosviewfactory/README.md

 **Simplicity is key :**

-1. Make an intent : create a VC, go to a specific VC, pop the last 3 VCs... endless possibilities.
+1. Make an intent to create a VC,to go to a specific VC, to pop the last 3 VCs... possibilities are endless.
 2. Process the intent with the help of a unique method.
 3. Relax and let manticore do the hard work for you !